yohasebe/fastmail-plus/README.md

 3. Open `chrome://extensions/` and turn on "Developer mode"
 4. Drag and drop `fastmail-plus-chrome.zip` or  to the extensions page

+### Manual Installation (Chrome)

+1. Clone this repository
+2. Build the package with `$ rake build`
+3. Open `about:debugging` and click on "Load Temporary Add-on..."
+4. Load `fastmail-plus-firefox.zip`

 ## Options

 <img src='https://github.com/yohasebe/fastmail-plus/blob/main/images/fastmail-screenshot-05.png?raw=true' width="700" />